mizonetend/REST_API_demo/README.md

 # Known issues and future optimizations

-- the code could do automatic self repair - eg.: changing port if it is already in use
+- The code could do automatic self repair - eg.: changing port if it is already in use
 - We can extend the code with try - catch blocks - to do proper error handling
 - Could use more sophisticated REST handling (application:json, standard responses, proper parameter handling, ...)
 - Could use openapi and swagger files to generate the REST on a very modern way